michaelo/sapt/README.md

 * Performant, light-weight GUI (optional)?
 Plotting performance for stress tests and such.
 * Support response-time as test-prereq?
 Perhaps in playlist (low pri)
 * TBD: Possibility to set "verbose" only for a specific test?
 Using e.g. the test-sequence-number?
+* TBD: Actually parse response data - which also can allow us to more precisely extract data semantically

 Thanks / attributions: